choyuri/rdio_api/README.md

 rdio_api:request(Method :: string(), Arguments :: [{Key :: string(), Value :: string()}], Tokens :: tokens()) -> {ok, MethodResult :: map(), NewTokens :: tokens()} | {error, #{ErrorType => ErrorReason} | #{tokens => NewTokens, ErrorType => ErrorReason}}
 ```

+The `MethodResult` is a map where both keys and values are binaries.

 Sometimes you may want to perform multiple requests in quick succession, for that you can use:

 ```erl